Mazurkas, Op. 17 (Chopin): Description

 The first Mazurka in the set is in B-flat major and has a time signature of 3/4.
 It also has the tempo marking: Vivo e risoluto (Tempo:♩=160).
+A typical performance of this mazurka lasts two-and-a-half minutes.

 Musical analysis

-The piece starts with a short, bold theme and is soon followed by a section in question and answer.
-This phrase is then completed with a descending sequence.
-This main theme then repeats in two different new keys, one after the other.
-The Mazurka then finishes with a slower section and the main theme repeated once more.
-There is then a D.C. al fine and the whole piece then starts again and finishes at the start of the final, slower section with a B-flat chord in octaves.
+The piece starts with a bold theme, characterized by thirds and sixths.
+It is soon followed by a section in question and answer, which is then completed with a descending sequence.
+This main theme is repeated twice more with slight modulations.
+The brief and slower middle section, in E-flat major, has a syncopated rhythm and is subdued in its grace and mystery, providing a calmer atmosphere.
+Soon, the main theme returns and after being repeated twice again, the mazurka ends boldly with a B-flat major chord in octaves.
+Overall, the mazurka is full of vigor and joy with an aristocratic air about it.

-No. 2
+No. 2 in E minor

 Description

 The second mazurka is in E minor, is in 3/4, and has a tempo marking of Lento, ma non troppo.
-A typical performance of the E minor Eleventh lasts about two-and-a-half minutes.
+A typical performance of this mazurka lasts about two-and-a-half minutes.

 Musical analysis

-The Mazurka features an almost waltz style to it.
-The piece is in a very homophonic texture with a single tune accompanied by chords.
-The piece ends with intricate arpeggio patterns and a very quiet ending, contrasting with the forte beginning.
+This mazurka is waltz-like in character and features a quite homophonic texture with a single tune accompanied by chords.
+The main theme is charming, yet reflective and has a hesitant and gloomy tone.
+The brief middle section contains slight harmonic ambiguities and creates a more intimate atmosphere.
+Soon, the main theme is reprised and the piece ends with intricate arpeggio patterns extending to the piano's upper register, eventually fading quietly.
+Overall, it is an intimate and melancholic piece suggestive of Chopin's homesick feelings.

-No. 3
+No. 3 in A-flat major

 Description

 The third mazurka, in A-flat major, is marked Legato assai.
-This piece is one of the longest mazurkas Chopin wrote, lasting about six minutes in a typical performance.
+This piece is one of the longest mazurkas Chopin wrote, lasting about six minutes if the repeats are taken.

 Musical analysis

-The third Mazurka of this set is comparable to the previous in its texture: very homophonic.
+The third mazurka of this set has homophonic texture, comparable to the previous one.
 The piece unfolds with very varied dynamics and half-way through, it changes to the key of E major but changes back to the original key for the last few bars and the coda.

 It doesn’t follow traditional harmonic progressions (giving it a peculiar sound).
 There are no subdominant (IV) or submediant (VI) chords in the entire movement.
 Most of the movement is composed of dominants (and their dominants), tonics, iii or III, and vii° chords.
 This particular movement is in compound ternary form.
 As many composers did in the romantic period, Chopin contrasts tonic by moving to the flat submediant (bVI).

-No. 4
+No. 4 in A minor

 Description

-The last mazurka in the set is in 3/4 and is marked Lento, ma non troppo.
+The last mazurka in the set, in A minor, is in 3/4 and is marked Lento, ma non troppo.
 This piece lasts about four or five minutes in a typical performance.
-It is one of the more popular mazurkas of all Chopins' mazurkas.
+It is one of the more popular of all Chopins' mazurkas.